x close

 Acquisition

 Acquisition is acquiring new customers, like when a customer signs up for gated content or a free trial.
 This is a crucial step in growth marketing, as it allows for experimentation with conversion optimization to ensure the highest number of form submissions.
-Whether it’s with alterations to messaging, button orientation, use of color, etc., everything can be adjusted to produce better results.

 Activation

 Activation is getting prospects to use the product or service as soon as possible, it forms part of the customer onboarding process.
-Users that engage more quickly with a product or service are more likely to return to the platform.
-Growth marketers can use customer data and analytics to implement initiatives to get customers engaging straight away to improve return rates and renewals.
+Users who engage more quickly with a product or service are more likely to return to the platform.

 Revenue

-Revenue, of course, refers to any money generated by the company, such as product purchases or contract sign-ups.
 Growth marketers can look into revenue-related metrics and experiment with how prices are displayed on landing pages.
 They may also implement upselling tactics in their messaging to help boost revenue growth.

 Retention

-Retaining customers is essential for any business that relies on subscriptions, and improving retention rates can be facilitated by growth marketing.
 Customer data can be used to provide greater insights into customer behavior, helping growth marketers design better outreach programs that drive a more positive experience with their brand, improving customer retention.

 Referral

 In a perfect world, customers would be so happy with your products and/or services that they refer new business.
-But growth marketers can encourage this by creating referral programs.
+However, growth marketers can encourage this by creating referral programs.
 This is another area for experimentation methods to try and determine the most optimal referral program to increase results.

 There is a range of growth marketing strategies and tactics that can be used effectively to support a variety of goals, like engaging new prospects with TOFU content, supporting the customer journey throughout the funnel, and boosting retention efforts.
 Here’s a look at just some examples of growth marketing tactics you can implement today.